agreeed/OpenAccessories/README.md

 -------------
 ## Contributions
-You can submit your own accessories or effects in our (Discord Server)[https://discord.gg/xRMUGnqQMS]!
+You can submit your own accessories or effects in our [Discord Server](https://discord.gg/xRMUGnqQMS)!